Opinion | We’ve lost 500,000 Americans to covid-19. We can prevent the loss of 500,000 more.

 But however exhausting it might be, we all have dreary, routine work left to do to combat the virus and to protect ourselves and our fellow citizens.
 It helps that the federal government now sends a consistent message on the need for the simple measures that are known to prevent transmission of the coronavirus: mask-wearing, hand-washing and social distancing.

-President Biden and his team not only preach these practices but also model them almost religiously — as opposed to the way Trump and his minions equated masklessness with “freedom.”
+President Biden and his team not only preach these practices but also model them almost religiously — as opposed to the way Donald Trump and his minions equated masklessness with “freedom.”
 Misguided souls who are convinced that covid-19 is some kind of hoax are probably still unmoved.
 But others who might be tempted to go without masks at least now cannot use the behavior of the president of the United States as an excuse.

 Another possible factor in the apparent waning of the epidemic is the relative success of the rollout of the Pfizer and Moderna vaccines, which are both cause for hope and a reminder of the need for persistence.

-True, demand so outpaces supply — at the point of delivery, at least — that vaccine-seekers loiter outside vaccination clinics at the end of the day on the off-chance that there may be leftover doses.
+True, demand so outpaces supply — at the point of delivery, at least — that vaccine-seekers loiter outside vaccination clinics at the end of the day on the off chance that there may be leftover doses.
 Where I live, the official sign-up list for getting vaccinated was first maintained by the county, then by a local hospital, then once more by the county; now it has been taken over by the state health department.
 Securing an appointment online involved patience and persistence, and quite a bit of swearing at my laptop and my phone.
 But I did finally get one.
 It was worth the effort, both for the relief I felt for myself and my family, and for the small contribution I can make to our collective herd immunity.

 As of Monday, according to The Post, 44.1 million Americans had received at least one shot of the two-shot vaccines.
 That represents more than one-third of the initially targeted population — medical personnel, those over 65, essential workers — and about 13 percent of the total U.S. population.
 We can and must do better.
 But according to figures compiled daily by the BBC, only Israel, the United Arab Emirates and Britain have vaccinated more of their citizens per capita than the United States.